camunda-community-hub/script-connector/README.md

 ### Legacy

+>The legacy implementation is still in place to support older implementations.
+Please use the new connector!

 The legacy connector provides compatibility with the previous implementation `zeebe-script-worker`.

 >The context does not offer access to `job` or `zeebeClient` anymore.